This is the multi-page printable view of this section. Click here to print.

 • The SSH Authentication Type by default, is set to Public key.
 Ensure that you use the Public key for accessing the CLI.
 You can change the authentication type from the ESA Web UI, once the finalization is completed.

-• Ensure that the appliance session is not interrupted.
-If the session is interrupted, then the instance becomes unstable and the finalization process is not completed on that instance.
+• Ensure that the session is not interrupted.
+If the session is interrupted, then the ESA becomes unstable and the finalization process is not completed on that instance.

 Finalizing the AWS instance